littleosbook/littleosbook/paging.md

 ### Enabling Paging

-You enable paging by first writing the address of a page directory to `cr3` and then setting bit 31 (the PG "paging-enable" bit) of `cr0` to `1`.
-If you want 4 MB pages, set the PSE bit (Page Size Extensions, bit 4) of `cr4`.
+Paging is enabled by first writing the address of a page directory to `cr3` and then setting bit 31 (the PG "paging-enable" bit) of `cr0` to `1`.
+To use 4 MB pages, set the PSE bit (Page Size Extensions, bit 4) of `cr4`.
 The following assembly code shows an example: